Sitecore/jss/docs/data/routes/docs/techniques/forms/en.md

 Sitecore provides a sample implementation of rendering this form data into a usable React form for your reference and modification.

+> There are two npm packages for JSS + Forms
+> * `sitecore-jss-react-forms` implements components to render forms in React
+> * `sitecore-jss-forms` implements framework-agnostic helpers to deal with the forms API (serializing forms to post, antiforgery, etc)
+>
+> These packages ship with TypeScript typings and JSDoc comments so they are easily discoverable in typings-aware editors such as Code.

-To use the example forms implementation:
+To use the example React forms implementation:

 * Install the forms package: `npm i @sitecore-jss/sitecore-jss-react-forms`
 * Modify your Form component to use the library's form components: